Thorpe Park: Park Areas

-Port and Basecamp
+The Dome

-The Basecamp area contains security, the turnstiles, toilets, business and staff reception, Island HQ, and the bridge where guests enter the park.
-This leads to The Dome, which acts as a hub for the park and houses Vibes Bar & Kitchen (formerly Infinity Bar & Kitchen), an arcade area, The Coffee Shack, toilets, lockers, the Island Gift Shop, guest services, first aid, photo points, and staff areas such as the canteen, The Core, and offices.
+The Dome serves as the central hub of the park, accommodating a range of guest and operational facilities.
+These include Vibes Bar & Kitchen (previously Infinity Bar & Kitchen), an arcade, The Coffee Shack, toilets, lockers, the Island Gift Shop, guest services, first aid, photo points, and staff areas such as the canteen, The Core, and administrative offices.

-The Dome was previously known as Port Atlantis and featured an underwater Atlantean-themed interior.
-Much of the scenery and underwater effects disappeared following Merlin Entertainments' acquisition of the park and were later removed entirely when the building's theme was changed.
+The structure has undergone several rebrandings over its history.
+Originally named the Mountbatten Pavilion, it was redesigned in 2000 as Port Atlantis, featuring an underwater Atlantean-themed interior.
+In 2016, it was renamed Basecamp, during which the underwater theming was gradually removed.
+Since 2021, the building has been known simply as The Dome.

-The Dome remains open outside normal operating hours to provide entertainment and dining facilities for guests staying at Thorpe Shark Cabins, including a breakfast buffet.
+The Dome also operates outside standard park hours to provide dining and entertainment for guests staying at the Thorpe Shark Cabins, including breakfast service.

 Amity

-Amity is themed as a 1950s American fishing village struck by a tidal wave and opened alongside Tidal Wave in 2000.
-It was previously named Amity Cove, as still noted on themed signage.
-The area was expanded in 2006 with the addition of Stealth, set at the Amity Speedway racetrack.
-It later incorporated attractions from the former Neptune's Beach family area, including Depth Charge and the Amity Beach outdoor water park.
-Amity Cove and Amity Speedway are no longer physically connected, having been divided by Big Easy Boulevard.
+Amity is themed as a 1950s American fishing village affected by a tidal wave and opened in 2000 alongside the Tidal Wave attraction.
+The area was originally known as Amity Cove, a name that is still reflected on certain themed signage.
+In 2006, the area was expanded with the addition of Stealth, set at the Amity Speedway racetrack.
+Subsequently, Amity incorporated attractions from the former Neptune’s Beach family area, including Depth Charge and the Amity Beach outdoor water park.
+Amity Cove and Amity Speedway are no longer physically connected, having been separated by Big Easy Boulevard.

-The area also includes attractions from the former European Park area: Flying Fish and Storm in a Teacup (now Dobble Tea Party).
-Flying Fish was originally located beside Tidal Wave (on the site now occupied by Stealth) but was removed for construction in 2005.
-It reopened in its current location near The Swarm in 2007 due to popular demand.
+The area also includes rides relocated from the former European Park section of the park, such as Flying Fish and Storm in a Teacup, now known as Dobble Tea Party.
+Flying Fish was originally situated beside Tidal Wave on the site later occupied by Stealth but was removed in 2005 for construction and reopened in 2007 near The Swarm following popular demand.
 In 2011, the raft ride Storm Surge was relocated from Cypress Gardens in Florida, United States, prior to its retheming at Legoland Florida.
-Storm Surge was built on the former site of the Octopus Garden children's area.
+Storm Surge occupies the former site of the Octopus Garden children’s area.

 The Jungle

-The area's main attractions are Nemesis Inferno, a Bolliger & Mabillard inverted rollercoaster set within a volcano, and Rumba Rapids, a river rapids ride.
-The area was previously known as Calypso Quay and includes elements of the former Ranger County family area, including Mr Monkey's Banana Ride, a small swinging ship, as well as shopfronts and restaurants retained from the former European Park area.
+The area’s principal attractions are Nemesis Inferno, an inverted roller coaster manufactured by Bolliger & Mabillard and set within a volcano.
+The area was formerly known as Calypso Quay and incorporates elements from the former Ranger County family area, including Mr Monkey’s Banana Ride, a small swinging ship, as well as shopfronts and dining facilities retained from the former European Park section of the park.

 The Dock Yard

-This area serves primarily as the plaza for Ghost Train, an indoor dark ride, and also contains The Walking Dead: The Ride, an indoor rollercoaster.
-The area has limited major theming beyond buildings and scenery retained from Octopus Gardens (a now-closed children's area), which were later styled to match Amity, including the Megastore, various buoy props, and a carnival game resembling a cargo ship.
+This area functions primarily as the plaza for Ghost Train, an indoor dark ride.
+The area also features The Walking Dead: The Ride, an indoor roller coaster.
+The zone features limited theming beyond its buildings.
+Historically, the area has been known as The Depot and Thorpe Junction.